MARVEL'S MONSTER MASH

 One question which still remained open, however, was the locale.
 Having explored the urban location of New York City in his Monsters Unleashed scripts, Doug Moench must have reached the conclusion that the potential was limited.
 Somehow, the Frankenstein Monster did not fit in very well with the major stage for Marvel's characters - perhaps because it is so very much tied to a background of quintessentially European atmosphere.

-The Monster is homeward bound to Switzerland (page 3 of Monster of Frankenstein #16, May 1975)
+The Monster is homeward bound to Switzerland (Monster of Frankenstein #16, May 1975)

 Glancing sideways to the highly successful Tomb of Dracula would also seem to indicate this as a recipe for success, as the title had now been running for 25+ issues and was predominantly taking place in European locations.
 In May 1975, Moench made the decision for a change of scene which sent the Monster homeward bound and, in a way, back to its roots.